Van Helsing (film): Plot

-In Anna's castle, Carl discovers a hidden painting of two rival knights.
-It comes to life, revealing the knights as a vampire and a werewolf in battle.
 While attempting to bring the monster to Rome, Van Helsing and his crew are ambushed by the brides and Velkan, near Budapest.
-Verona and Velkan are killed, but Van Helsing is bitten.
+Verona and Velkan are killed, but Van Helsing is bitten by the latter.
 Aleera kidnaps Anna and offers to trade her for the monster at a masquerade ball.
-Van Helsing locks the monster in a crypt, but the undead retrieve him for Dracula.
-Van Helsing and Carl rescue Anna and escape from the masquerade guests, revealed to be vampires.
+Van Helsing locks the monster in a crypt, but Dracula's allies retrieve him.
+Van Helsing and Carl rescue Anna and escape from the masquerade guests, who are revealed to be vampires.

 At Anna's castle, Carl explains that Dracula is the son of Valerious the Elder.
-When he was killed in 1462 by the "Left Hand of God", Dracula made a pact with the Devil and lived again.
+When Dracula was killed in 1462 by the "Left Hand of God", Dracula made a pact with the Devil and lived again.
 Valerious was told to kill Dracula and gain salvation for his entire family.
 Unable to kill his son, he imprisoned him in an icy fortress.
-A fragment the Cardinal gave Van Helsing opens a path to Dracula's castle.
+A fragment of a painting, which the Cardinal gave Van Helsing back in Vatican City, opens a path to Dracula's castle.

 They find the monster, who reveals that Dracula possesses a cure for lycanthropy because only a werewolf can kill him.
-Van Helsing, fighting the curse, sends Anna and Carl to retrieve the cure, killing Igor and Aleera in the process.
+Van Helsing, fighting the curse, sends Anna and Carl to retrieve the cure, killing Igor in the process.
 Van Helsing attempts to free the monster but is struck by lightning, bringing Dracula's children to life.
-Dracula and Van Helsing turn into their bestial forms and battle.
-Whilst both briefly return to their human forms, Dracula reveals that it was Van Helsing who killed him and offers to restore his memory.
-Van Helsing refuses and kills Dracula after reverting back to his werewolf form, triggering his brood's deaths.
-Anna arrives and injects the cure into Van Helsing but is killed by him in the process.
+Dracula and Van Helsing turn into their bestial forms and battle, while Frankenstein's monster helps Anna escape Aleera.
+Anna then kills Aleera with Carl's help.
+Whilst both return to their human forms, Dracula reveals that Van Helsing is the reincarnation of the archangel Gabriel who killed him and offers to restore his memory.
+Van Helsing refuses and kills Dracula after reverting to his werewolf form, triggering his brood's deaths.
+Anna injects the cure into Van Helsing but is killed by him in the process.

-Van Helsing and Carl burn Anna's body on a cliff overlooking the sea.
-Frankenstein's monster departs by raft, and Van Helsing sees Anna's spirit reuniting with her family in Heaven.
+Van Helsing and Carl cremate Anna's body on a cliff overlooking the sea.
+Frankenstein's monster leaves town, and Van Helsing sees Anna's spirit reuniting with her family in Heaven.
 Van Helsing and Carl ride off into the sunset.